-Attorneys at Thomas & LoCicero achieve a significant victory which upholds the Public Records Act.
+Attorneys at Thomas & LoCicero achieve a compelling victory which upholds the Communications Decency Act.

 Florida’s Fourth District Court of Appeal rejected efforts by Nikolas Cruz, who is charged with multiple counts of murder in connection with the Marjory Stoneman Douglas High School shooting, to keep secret the names of expert witnesses who may visit him in jail.
 The Court’s opinion is available here.